Goa Gospels

 Live Performance gig

-The night was still too young.
+The night was nowhere near over.

 Gang in Market Lights